Irreducibility of the Dispersion Polynomial for Periodic Graphs: Applications

 \begin{Example}~ Consider a $\ZZ^d$-periodic dense graph $\Gamma$.
-As $\Gamma$ is dense, $\newt{D(z,\lambda)}$ and its pyramidal facets are pyramids for a generic labeling \cite{FS}.
-For $Q \in \NN^d$, it is straightforward to deduce that any nonbase facial polynomial $D_Q(z,\lambda)$ is potential-independent and thus only homothetically irreducible.
-By Theorem~\ref{thm:homothetic}, $D_Q(z,\lambda)$ is only homothetically reducible.
-To show $D_Q(z,\lambda)$ is irreducible for all potentials, it suffices show that $(D_Q)_F(z,\lambda)$ is irreducible for some face $F$.
+As $\Gamma$ is dense, by \cite[Lemma 4.3]{FS}, $\newt{D}$ and its apical facets are pyramids for a generic labeling.
+For $Q \in \NN^d$, it is straightforward to deduce that any nonbase facial polynomial $D_Q$ is potential-independent and thus only homothetically reducible (such as in Examples~\ref{1vBloch1} and~\ref{1vBloch2}); in fact, any connected $1$-vertex graph is dense).
+By Theorem~\ref{thm:homothetic}, $D_Q$ is only homothetically reducible.
+To show $D_Q$ is irreducible for all potentials, it suffices to show that $D_Q|_F$ is irreducible for some face $F$.

-In dimensions $2$ and $3$, the first condition has already been proven for us.
-In~\cite[Theorem~4.2]{FS} it was shown that for a generically labeled dense $\ZZ^2$ or $\ZZ^3$-periodic graph, the zero-set of $D_F(z,\lambda)$ is smooth (and $D_F(z,\lambda)$ is square-free) for any nonbase face $F$.
-In particular, this implies that for every facet $F$, $D_F(z,\lambda)$ is irreducible (see~\cite{GKZ}).
-It follows that $D_F(z,\lambda)$ is irreducible for any nonbase face $F$.
-As the nonbase facial polynomials are potential-independent, it follows that $D_Q(z,\lambda)$ is irreducible for all potentials for infinitely many choices of $Q$.
+In dimensions $2$ and $3$, we have already proven that each $D|_F$ is irreducible when $F$ is not a vertex.
+By ~\cite[Theorem~4.2]{FS}, for a generically labeled dense $\ZZ^2$- or $\ZZ^3$-periodic graph, the zero-set of $D|_F$ is smooth (and $D|_F$ is square-free) for any nonbase face $F$.
+In particular, this implies that for every facet $F$, $D|_F$ is irreducible (see~\cite{GKZ}).
+It follows that $D|_F$ is irreducible for any nonbase face $F$.
+As the nonbase facial polynomials are potential-independent, it follows that $D_Q$ is irreducible for all potentials for infinitely many choices of $Q$ (as in Example~\ref{1vBloch2}).